PlaceOS/driver/docs/subscriptions.md

 There are three types of subscriptions.

 * channel - these are user defined events
-* direct - these subscribe directly to a driver (driver id + status name)
+* direct - these subscribe directly to a module (module id + status name)
 * indirect - these subscribe to the system indirection (system id + module name + module index + status)

 The main complexity is then tracking indirect subscriptions.